ladybug-tools/spider/read-gbxml/gbxml-viewer/README.md

 Here are links to some of the latest files.
 R7 is that latest release and is still a work-in-progress.
 Not all the scripts from previous releases have been added to R7 yet.

+Note that. currently,  the functionality is spread across multiple files.
+This is for testing and early-stage development purposes only.
+Sometime in the near future there will be a script that assembles multiple scripts into a single user experience.

 <iframe class=iframeReadMe src=./r7/gbxml-viewer7-01-basic/gbxml-viewer7-basic.html width=100% height=400px >Iframes are not displayed on github.com</iframe>
 _gbXML Viewer R7 Basic_